-Status Length of program Thesis or course based Number of terms allowed for completion (before continuing fees are applied)
+Status Program Length Thesis/Course Number of Terms Allowed for Completion

-FT 1 YEAR Course 3
+(before continuance fees are applied)

-FT 1 YEAR Thesis 4
+FT 1 Year Course 3

-FT 2 YEAR Course 6
+FT 1 Year Thesis 4

-FT 2 YEAR Thesis 7
+FT 2 Years Course 6

-FT 3 YEAR Course 9
+FT 2 Years Thesis 7

-FT 3 YEAR Thesis 10
+FT 3 Years Course 9

-Table 2: Part-Time Students: Normal Pattern of Terms for Completion of a Graduate 9 Program
+FT 3 Years Thesis 10

-Status Length of program Thesis or course based Number of terms allowed for completion (before continuing fees are applied)
+Table 2: Part-Time Students: Normal Pattern of Terms for Completion of a Graduate Program

-PT 1 YEAR Course 6
+Status Program Length Thesis/Course Number of Terms Allowed for Completion

-PT 1 YEAR Thesis 7
+(before continuance fees are applied)

-PT 2 YEAR Course 12
+PT 1 Year Course 6

-PT 2 YEAR Thesis 13
+PT 1 Year Thesis 7

-PT 3 YEAR Course 18
+PT 2 Years Course 12

-PT 3 YEAR Thesis 19
+PT 2 Years Thesis 13

-For definitions of full-time and part-time studies, see Section IV under "Admission Categories."
+PT 3 Years Course 18

-Only in exceptional circumstances shall an extension beyond the degree time limits, as specified above, be granted.
-The appeal for an extension shall proceed as follows:
+PT 3 Years Thesis 19

-1) a student shall submit a request and relevant documentation to the appropriate Graduate Program Committee along with a copy to their Graduate Program Advisor, by the beginning of the term prior to the degree time limit;
+\For definitions of full-time and part-time studies, see Section IV under "Admission Categories."

-2) the student's Graduate Program Advisor shall review the request, make a recommendation, and forward to the departmental GPC.
-The recommendation shall provide an explanation of the reason for the extension, outline the student's progress in the program, and the time anticipated for completion of all requirements, and;
+In exceptional circumstances an extension beyond the degree limits, as specified above, shall be granted.
+The appeal for an extension shall proceed as follows.

-3) after review, the departmental GPC shall provide a final recommendation and forward the extension request along with relevant documentation to the Graduate Studies Committee for decision.
+- 1. A student shall submit a request and relevant documentation to the appropriate Graduate Program Committee along with a copy to their Graduate Program Advisor, by the beginning of the term prior to the degree time limit being reached; the student's Graduate Program Advisor shall review the request, make a recommendation, and forward to the departmental GPC.
+The recommendation shall provide an explanation of the reason for the extension, outline the student's progress in the program, and the time anticipated for completion of all requirements, and; - 2.
+After review, the departmental GPC shall provide a final recommendation and forward the extension request along with relevant documentation to the Graduate Studies Committee for decision.
+The Graduate Studies Office then communicates the decision to the student via email/mail.